the difference between doulas and midwives

-That’s why even in uncomplicated hospital births, you won’t often see your OB’s face until you’re getting close to pushing!
-Likewise, it’s not at all uncommon for a midwife to check in with her patient fairly infrequently – although it may be for a different reason: she knows that her presence is likely to contribute to a sort of “watched-pot” phenomenon and might disrupt your labor progress.
+In uncomplicated hospital births, you won’t often see your OB’s face until you’re nearly ready to push!
+Likewise, it’s not at all uncommon for a midwife to check in with her patient fairly infrequently – although it may be for a different reason: she knows that her presence is likely to contribute to a sort of “watched-pot” phenomenon and may disrupt your labor progress.

 She can help you learn and use coping skills that will boost your confidence in each other, and ensure that your journey is more pleasant and less stressful – for both parents!
 She even has a bag of tools to help you both through some of the rough patches.

-However – regardless of where or how you give birth, your primary care provider isn’t likely to be with you for every single step of the way – like a doula will.
+However – regardless of where or how you give birth, a doula will be with you for every single step of the way.